jsanter27/zebra/README.md

 ## `@zebra-omp/server`
 This package creates a REST API that can be used to retrieve RMF data in ZEBRA format.
 Find out more [here](packages/server/README.md).

-## `@zebra-omp/ui`
-This package contains a user interface that can be interacted with instead of soley using the REST API.
-Find out more [here](packages/ui/README.md).

-## `@zebra-omp/types`
-This package holds shared typing information that is used across the other packages.
-Find out more [here](packages/types/README.md).

 # Supported Metrics
 This section provides some insight on what kind of data can be accessed wit ZEBRA.